Isaiahsylnol/Isaiahsylnol/README.md

-- 👋 Hi, I’m Isaiah Sylvester
+- 👋 Hi, I'm Isaiah Sylvester, a passionate software engineer with a keen interest in web development.
-- 👀 I’m interested in Digital Photography, Fitness, Film, Music, Computer technology, Javascript & Traveling...
+- 👀 In addition to technology, I have a strong passion for: Linguistic Studies, Fitness, Creative Art, Hiking, Gaming and Photography
-- 🌱 I’m currently learning React and it's best practices...
+- 🌱 Currently, I'm focused on expanding my skills in Angular as well as deepening my understanding of AWS Cloud through the AWS Cloud Technical Essentials course.
-- 💞️ I’m looking to collaborate on projects of all sorts...
+- 💞️ I'm open to collaborating on exciting projects.
-- 📫 How to reach me: contact@isaiahsylvester.com
+- 📫 You can reach me at contact@isaiahsylvester.com.
+Feel free to connect and explore potential opportunities!

 <!---
 Isaiahsylnol/Isaiahsylnol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.